articles

 There’s a kids play area.
 I thought it was really cool.
 There’s a model airplane and runway.
 I love funky and unique features like this.
 The kids area was empty, so I was able to get a nice photo.

 I should mention that I enjoyed the ambience of the lounge.
 The lounge was half full, with dim lighting.
 There was also relaxing music playing.
-It captured my mood perfectly at 5.30am, before a weekend break.
+It captured my mood perfectly at 5.30am.
 I was tired, but excited for the trip ahead.

 I liked the décor of the lounge.
 It was modern and the furniture was in good condition.